Engracia Cruz-Reyes: Early life

-The Aristocrat restaurant
+The Aristocrat Restaurant

 To augment her family's income as her husband struggled to establish his legal practice, Cruz-Reyes set up in 1928 a small carinderia at Calle de Marques de Comillas in Ermita, Manila.
 She named her eatery Lapu-Lapu (after the Mactan chieftain who defeated Ferdinand Magellan in battle), adopted a native motif as interior decor, and served primarily Filipino fare.
 These nationalistic manifestations especially stood out considering that the Philippines was then under American colonial rule.

 By the 1930s, Cruz-Reyes was selling adobo sandwiches at the Luneta out of a car loaned to her by a future son-in-law.
-Her reputation as a cook had also grown due to the home dinners she had cooked for many of the leading political figures of the day, friends of her now-prominent husband.
+Her reputation as a cook had also grown due to the home dinners she cooked for many of the leading political figures of the day, friends of her now-prominent husband.

 By 1936, Cruz-Reyes operated a rolling store — a mobile restaurant featuring a menu stacked with traditional Filipino dishes — which she named "The Aristocrat".
 The first Aristocrat operated out a Studebaker van.

-Within two years, Cruz-Reyes opened a permanent restaurant at Dewey Boulevard in Manila.
+Within two years, Cruz-Reyes opened a permanent restaurant at Dewey Boulevard in Malate, Manila.
 It is one of the oldest restaurants in Manila.
 The choice of name was ironic and pointed, for during that period, Filipino cuisine was not considered as appropriate fare in the homes of the Filipino elite.

 The restaurant was immediately successful, its original menu featuring adobo, a chicken sandwich, dinuguan and arroz caldo.
 In the 1940s it was a popular venue for its sandwiches and snacks, and it was frequented by personalities such as Jose W. Diokno and his future wife Carmen Nena Icasiano, who would arrive riding Diokno's old car when they went out together on group dates.
 By the 1950s, the menu had expanded to feature such present-day specialties such as chicken and pork barbecue skewers, Kare-Kare, Chicken Honey, Crispy Pata and even a variation on the adobo sandwiches Cruz-Reyes used to sell at the Luneta.
 The popularity of Aristocrat also helped usher a renewed popularity of Filipino cuisine as worthy "first-class" fare, a reputation Cruz-Reyes enhanced by her insistence of serving such dishes in the dinners she was often called to cater at Malacañan Palace.